yerga-star/react-quiz-app/README.md

 ---

-Feel free to personalize this README template further with any additional details about the **Question** component or any other aspect of your project that you'd like to highlight.
+Feel free to personalize this template further with any additional details about the **Question** component or any other aspect of your project that you'd like to highlight.
 Remember that a well-structured and informative README will help potential users and contributors understand and engage with your project effectively.
 Happy coding!